Why Yamana Gold Inc. (AUY)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

+The average price from analysts is $6.84, which is $2.42 above the current price.
 AUY currently public float of 957.54M and currently shorts hold a 2.22% ratio of that float.
-Today, the average trading volume of AUY was 20.05M shares.
+Today, the average trading volume of AUY was 18.61M shares.

 AUY’s Market Performance

-AUY stocks went up by 1.44% for the week, with a monthly jump of 6.24% and a quarterly performance of -7.66%, while its annual performance rate touched 14.35%.
-The volatility ratio for the week stands at 3.19% while the volatility levels for the past 30 days are set at 3.48% for Yamana Gold Inc. The simple moving average for the period of the last 20 days is 0.89% for AUY stocks with a simple moving average of 2.09% for the last 200 days.
+AUY stocks went down by -13.77% for the week, with a monthly drop of -9.75% and a quarterly performance of -27.43%, while its annual performance rate touched -1.16%.
+The volatility ratio for the week stands at 4.45% while the volatility levels for the past 30 days are set at 3.63% for Yamana Gold Inc. The simple moving average for the period of the last 20 days is -12.50% for AUY stocks with a simple moving average of -12.10% for the last 200 days.

 Analysts’ Opinion of AUY